MultiBeerBandits/learning-to-run/README.md

 - vx, vy of pelvis (2)
 - 2 + 2*6 + 2*6 + 2 + 4 + 2 = 34

-State is centered with respect to the pelvis (x and y).
+Body pose's `x` coordinates are centered with respect to the pelvis `x` coordinate.
-It is possible to remove the pelvis from the observation vector by setting --exclude-centering-frame.
+It is possible to remove the pelvis `x` coordinate from the observation vector by setting `--exclude-centering-frame`.

 Muscles strength is fixed to 1.